zestsoftware/jquery.pyproxy/README.txt

       ...
       TypeError: Argument 2 of method fadeTo must be: <type 'int'>

-If you need to process a list of selectors, you can use the 'batch' method of the JQueryObject.
+If you need to process a list of selectors, you can use the ``batch`` method of the JQueryObject.
 It takes five arguments:

  - a list of selectors